FastTrackOrg/FastTrack/docs/user/batchTracking.md

 ### Unique background image

 The user can select a unique background image.
-Open an image with the **Unique background** (2) button and **all the sequences in the stack** and sequences that will be imported will be using this background image.
-You can use the **Clear** (12) to reset the default behavior.
+Open an image with the **Unique background** (2) button, and **all the sequences in the stack** and sequences that will be imported will be using this background image.
+The user can use the **Clear** (12) to reset the default behavior.

 ### One parameter file
 To apply the same parameters file to all the imported sequences: